jigarius/drall/README.md

 #### Interrupting a command

-When `drall exec` receives a signal to interrupt (usually `ctrl + c`), Drall stops after processing the site that is currently being processed.
+When the [PCNTL](https://www.php.net/manual/en/book.pcntl.php) is available, `drall exec` detects a signal to interrupt (usually `ctrl + c`) and then stops after processing the sites that are currently being processed.
 This prevents the current command from terminating abruptly.
 However, if a second interrupt signal is received, then Drall stops immediately.

+In the absence of PCNTL, sending a signal to interrupt will make Drall stop immediately, i.e. it won't wait for the currently running commands to finish.
+In such situations, running `drall stop` stops all `drall exec` commands.
+This command should be treated as Plan B and the use of PCNTL is recommended.

 #### Drush with @@dir